CENTRAL & SOUTHERN FLORIDA (C&SF) PROJECT

 West Palm Beach, Florida 33406

-FY20 was a positive year for Everglades restoration.
-The Jacksonville District completed construction on the Kissimmee River Restoration and C-111 South Dade projects.
-Construction continued on the Indian River Lagoon-South C-44 project Reservoir and Stormwater Treatment Area, Picayune Strand Restoration, Biscayne Bay Coast Wetlands, and Central Everglades Planning Project.
-Several features were completed and transferred to the SFWMD for O&M in early FY20.
-USACE is continuing planning and design efforts on CERP projects, including preparation of Project Management Plans (PMPs), PIRs, and Validation Reports.
-Currently, the main effort is focused on continuing design and construction of the KC-111 South Dade projects (authorized in WRDA 2020), CERP projects, and implementation of the Combined Operational Plan.
+Fiscal Year 2022 (FY22) has been an outstanding year for Everglades restoration.
+After completing construction in FY20, the Jacksonville District began the operational transition plan for the Kissimmee River Restoration as well as provided benefits to Everglades National Park from the C-111 South Dade project through the Combined Operations Plan.
+Construction was completed on the Indian River Lagoon-South C-44 project Reservoir and Stormwater Treatment Area.
+Construction is ongoing at the Indian River Lagoon South Project, Picayune Strand Restoration Project, Biscayne Bay Coast Wetlands Project, and Central Everglades Planning Project.
+As features are completed, they are transferred to the SFWMD for O&M each fiscal year.
+USACE is continuing planning and design efforts on CERP projects, including preparation of Project Management Plans, PIRs, and Validation Reports.
+Currently, the main effort is focused on continuing design and construction of the C-111 South Dade projects (authorized in WRDA 2020), CERP projects, and implementation of the system operations manuals, including but not limited to the Combined Operations Plan.